One Tip to Save Your College Applications After You Submit

 Rather, after application deadlines, colleges are extremely busy reading hundreds of thousands of materials, and they want to carefully—and fairly—review each student’s application.
 Thus, they do not like to be distracted, especially if they sense a student is trying to get an advantage.
 Frequent unnecessary contacts from the same student may result in a biased, unfavorable opinion of that student—leading to a negative review of their application.

-Read our full article here to learn what goes on in a college admissions office after you click submit and to learn more insights on how to increase your chances of acceptance!
+Read the full article here to learn what goes on in a college admissions office after you click submit and to learn more insights on how to increase your chances of acceptance!

 For more information, call us at (845) 826-5310 or click here to contact Dee today!